 Labor and Overhead Rates: Direct labor hours, with their applicable rates, must be broken out and the bases used clearly identified.
 The source of labor and overhead rates and all pricing factors should be identified.
 For instance, if a Forward Pricing Rate Agreement (FPRA) is in existence, that should be noted, along with the Administrative Contracting Officer's (ACO's) name and telephone number.
-If the rates are based on current experience in your organization, provide the historical base used and clearly identify all escalation, by year, applied to derive the RFP: OAI-DRIVE-23-P001 Page 31 of 32 proposed rates.
+If the rates are based on current experience in your organization, provide the historical base used and clearly identify all escalation, by year, applied to derive the proposed rates.
 If computer usage is determined by a rate, identify the basis used and rationale used to derive the rate.